 My Picks: Sliders

 The Old House is located on a quiet side street tucked away near Durbar Marg.
 This hidden gem is exactly what it’s called, an Old House that’s been renovated into a beautiful trendy restaurant.
 Their outdoor seating is very romantic at night with tons of twinkle lights hanging above.
-The food is delicious and the staff is friendly.
+The food is delicious and the staff are friendly.
 They have a great menu which makes it hard to choose because you want to try everything.
 If you’re looking for a romantic date spot, this is it.

 You might also like…